-None Low Medium High Access to information Civic participation Public accountability Tech. and innov. for transparency and accountability None Minor Moderate Transformative Not started Limited Substantial Complete 8.
-Overall Yes 8.1.
-Public reports via CCB acted upon by CSC Yes 8.2.
-Increase in CSC-SEA recipients Yes
+S PECI FICIT Y REL P VALU EVANO writte CE ı POTE IMP - ON TIME C OMPI ETIC N COMMITMENT OVERVIEW None Low Medium High Access to Information Civic participation Pubilc Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not started Limited Substantial Complete 8.
+Overall X X X Yes X 8.1.
+Public reports via CCB acted upon by CSC X X X Yes X 8.2.
+Increase in CSC- SEA recipients X X X Yes X

 Delivery of frontline services in the Philippines has been plagued by inefficiency and graft.
 Government agencies have poor service commitments to the public and customer feedback has not been utilized to improve service performance.
 The commitment aims to improve public service delivery through an effective government feedback and monitoring mechanism, particularly through the the Integrated Anti-Red Tape Act (ARTA) Program of the Civil Service Commission (CSC).
-The Integrated ARTA Program has several components: Citizens Charters that inform clients of agencies' commitments; Contact Center ng Bayan, which is a national public feedback system utilizing multiple access modes (via SMS, phone, email) and quick action process (i.e., process of generating response to feedback); and Report Card Survey that tracks the compliance of frontline agencies to performance and quality standards and is made public through the announcement of results and accompanying awards.
+The Integrated ARTA Program has several components: Citizens Charters that inform clients of agencies' commitments; Contact Center ng Bayan, which is a national public feedback system utilizing multiple access modes (via SMS, phone, email) and quick action process (i.e., process of generating response to feedback); and Report Card Survey that tracks the compliance of frontline agencies to performance and quality standards and is made public through the announcement of results and accompanying awards1.

-To achieve the objective, the commitment aims to ensure that reports generated through Contact Center ng Bayan (80 percent and 85 percent for 2015 and 2016, respectively) are acted upon and that more offices (5 percent from 2014 baseline) will obtain the Citizens' Satisfaction Center-Seal of Excellence Award.
-The specificity of the commitment is medium because while the deliverables are measurable and relevant to the objective, the kind of actions that can be generated are not clear.
-Will actions need to ensure resolution of complaints or will simply the forwarding of a complaint be considered an action?
+To achieve the objective, the commitment aims to ensure that reports generated through Contact Center ng Bayan (80 percent and 85 percent for 2015 and 2016, respectively) are acted upon and that more offices (from 2015 baseline) will obtain the Citizens' Satisfaction Center-Seal of Excellence Award (CSC-SEA).
+The specificity of the commitment is medium because while the deliverables are measurable and relevant to the objective, the kind of actions that can be generated are articulated clearly in the deliverable.
+Will actions need to ensure resolution of complaints or will simply the forwarding of a complaint or any response from the agency be considered an action?